EdLWEISS186/JERUZZALEM-canopy-transfer-app/README.md

 ## 📌 Overview

+Canopy is a modular blockchain framework that allows custom transaction execution via plugins at the protocol level.

 This app is built using the Canopy Go Plugin Template.

 It demonstrates a working onchain transaction system where: